nbycomp/inno-informer-cogflow/README_demo.md

 cf.log_metric("r2", test_results['r2'])
 ```

+#### 1.2.6 Error Handling and Reliability

+The implementation incorporates comprehensive error handling mechanisms across all components to ensure robust operation in production environments.
+In the training component, nested exception handling manages both the experiment run creation and the training process itself.
+If the primary training attempt fails, a fallback mechanism automatically initiates a new run with fresh configuration, ensuring continuity of the pipeline execution.

+For the serving infrastructure, the implementation includes sophisticated Kubernetes service management.
+Before deploying new model versions, the system attempts to gracefully remove existing services, handling potential race conditions and resource conflicts.
+This cleanup process includes appropriate error categorization, where 404 (Not Found) errors are safely ignored while other exceptions trigger appropriate warning messages.

+Model signature handling represents another critical reliability feature.
+During model registration, the system attempts to infer and validate the model's signature using example inputs and outputs.
+If signature inference fails, the system gracefully degrades by continuing without a signature while logging the issue for investigation.
+This approach ensures that model deployment can proceed even when facing non-critical validation issues.

+These reliability features are complemented by comprehensive logging throughout the pipeline.
+Each component captures relevant error states and operational metrics, enabling both real-time monitoring and post-hoc analysis of pipeline execution.
+This systematic approach to error handling and logging ensures that the system remains maintainable and debuggable in production settings.

 ### 1.3 Experimental Results and Validation

 The integration of Informer with Cogflow was validated through a comprehensive experimental evaluation.
 We utilized a real-world time-series dataset from Alibaba Cloud, containing CPU utilization metrics that present challenging forecasting scenarios with multiple seasonalities and irregular patterns.